 What causes muscle cramp?
 17 possible conditions

 Muscle cramps are sudden, involuntary contractions that occur in various muscles.
 These contractions are often painful and can affect different muscle groups.
 Commonly affected muscles include those in the back of your lower leg, the back of your thigh, and the front of your thigh.
-You may also experience cramps in your abdominal wall, arms, hands, and feet.
+You may also experience cramps in your:

 The intense pain of a cramp can awaken you at night or make it difficult to walk.
 A sudden, sharp pain, lasting from a few seconds to 15 minutes, is the most common symptom of a muscle cramp.
 However, in some cases, a bulging lump of muscle tissue beneath the skin can accompany a cramp as well.

 Muscle cramps have several causes.
 Some cramps result from overuse of your muscles.
-This typically occurs while you are exercising.
+This typically occurs while you’re exercising.

 Muscle injuries and dehydration can also trigger cramps.
 Dehydration is the excessive loss of fluids in the body.
 Low levels of any of the following minerals that contribute to healthy muscle function may also cause muscle cramps:

 Low blood supply to your legs and feet can cause cramping in those areas when you exercise, walk, or participate in physical activities.